spgitmonish/SemanticSegmentation/README.md

    <i>Figure 8: City Scapes Loss</i>
 </p>

-With a validation loss of ~9% at the end of training, the model output looked as shown below.
+With a validation loss of ~9% at the end of training, the model outputted the following on test samples.

 ![](images/CityScapesSamples/berlin_000049_000019_leftImg8bit.png)  |  ![](images/CityScapesSamples/munich_000022_000019_leftImg8bit.png)
 | ------------------------- | ------------------------- |